degica/komoju-woocommerce/readme.txt

 Click on the 'Plugins' menu on the left hand side.

-You should see the WooCommerce Komoju Gateway listed among the plugins list.
+You should see the WooCommerce Komoju Gateway listed among the plugins.
 Click the Activate Link for this gateway.
 Next you need to configure the Plugin in WooCommerce.
 To do so, from the left hand menu, select 'WooCommerce' and then 'Settings'.

 Then click 'Checkout' from the Top Menu.